 Meet the team

-Chairman, The Foundation for Peripheral Neuropathy
+Chairman Emeritus, The Foundation for Peripheral Neuropathy

 President, Jack Miller Family Foundation

-Jack established the Foundation for Peripheral Neuropathy to support the funding of collaborative research with the goal of improved treatments and an eventual cure for Peripheral Neuropathy.
+Jack established our charity foundation to support the funding of collaborative research with the goal of improved treatments and an eventual cure for Peripheral Neuropathy.
 A prominent Chicago entrepreneur and philanthropist, he was the founder and former President/CEO of Quill Corporation.
 In addition to being Chairman of the Foundation for Peripheral Neuropathy, his other endeavors include being co-chairman of Millbrook Real Estate and Chairman of the Jack Miller Center for Teaching America’s Founding Principles and History.
 He and his wife, Goldie, also support Jewish and community efforts through the Jack and Goldie Wolfe Miller Fund.